1st May 2020

-British summer: officially it lasts from 21st June until 23rd September, but that doesn’t always mean three months of blue skies, sunshine or high temperatures!
+British summer officially lasts from 21st June until 23rd September, but that doesn’t always mean three months of blue skies and sunshine.

-As gloomy as it often is in this country, once the annual headline grabbing “heatwave” does materialise I find it doesn’t take long to go from happy to “it’s too hot now”.
+As gloomy as it often is in this country, once the annual headline grabbing “heatwave” does materialise I find it doesn’t take long until enjoyable become “it’s too hot now”.

 You really know it’s summer when the bedroom refuses to drop to a comfortable temperature even in the early hours of the next morning.
 With nothing but still, warm air outside, opening a windows does little apart from let the noise and insects in.

 At times like these, a portable (floor standing) air con unit can make a real difference to sleep quality and comfort in general.
 But how much do they cost to run, and what do you need to pay to get the best performance?